Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--JXPsTlJIiI,844.2767666666667,875.7081666666667.md

 # [December 17th, 2020 Q&A](../2020-12-17.md)
 ## Q&A: Are farms going to be a thing?
 https://youtube.com/embed/-JXPsTlJIiI?autoplay=1&start=844&end=876
-This question was possibly duplicated with a more recent answer: [August 10th, 2021 Livestream Q&A: Farming in the game?](./yt-nwkc5YeXylk.md) [https://www.youtube.com/watch?v=nwkc5YeXylk](https://www.youtube.com/watch?v=nwkc5YeXylk)
+This question was possibly duplicated with a more recent answer: [December 14th, 2021 Livestream Q&A: Can you comment of Farming?](./yt-TpcscsCHVCQ.md) [https://www.youtube.com/watch?v=TpcscsCHVCQ](https://www.youtube.com/watch?v=TpcscsCHVCQ)

 ### Topics